Understanding Undifferentiated Schizophrenia: Symptoms, Causes, And Treatments

 This change may reflect a shift toward a more spectrum-oriented view of schizophrenia, recognizing the wide variation in symptom presentation.
 Instead of categorizing individuals into subtypes based on dominant symptoms, the current approach can emphasize the severity and range of individual symptoms across a continuum.

-Understanding undifferentiated schizophrenia and its symptoms
+Understanding undifferentiated schizophrenia and its negative symptoms

 In previous versions of the DSM, undifferentiated schizophrenia was generally characterized by symptoms like the following: